vives-project-xp/GoBabyGo2.1/README.md

 - Standalone with interference from controller
 - Easy to install for user
-- Helping children with a disability to ride a mini car without too much difference to other kids in a normal mini car.
+- To give children with disabilities the ability to drive a mini car like other children without disabilities.

 ## How it works

- Each mini car can be converted to a car who's compatible to the needs for children with a disability.
+Every mini car can be converted into a mini car with the steering and accelerator pedals changed to a joystick.
+The intention is for people without a technical background or technical knowledge, can convert the car using a manual.
- This can be done by following our user manual and converter kit so that a person who isn’t a technician but handy can install it.
-The brain in the car is a ESP who reads the joystick, or controller, input  and controlls the motor.

 ## Project status
   The prototype car is functional the user manual and kit just need to be made.